 To marinate the prawns

-- 400 grams Prawns Deshelled and deveined
+- 400 grams Prawns (tiger prawns or medium-sized prawns) Deshelled and deveined

-- 1/4 tsp turmeric powder
+- ¼ teaspoon turmeric powder

-- Salt to taste
+- salt to taste

-To make sukka masala
+For sukka masala

-- 10-12 Dried bayadgi red chilies or Kashmiri red chilies
+- 10-12 dried bayadgi red chilies or Kashmiri red chilies

-- 1 tsp cumin
+- 1 teaspoon cumin

-- 1/4 tsp mustard seeds
+- ¼ teaspoon mustard seeds

-- 1/2 tsp black peppercorns
+- ½ teaspoon black peppercorns

 - 10-12 fenugreek seeds

-- 1 tbsp coriander seeds
+- 1 tablespoon coriander seeds

-- 1 tsp oil
+- 1 teaspoon oil

 - 5-6 garlic cloves